 A Technical Institute, offering courses not designed to lead to a degree, has been in operation with the co-operation of industrial firms of the Mahoning and Shenango valleys.
-The program has been conducted on a restricted and experimental basis, but present plans are for its expansion into a two-year curriculum leading to a certificate or title.
+The program has been conducted on a restricted and experimental basis, but present plans are for its expansion in the near future into a two-year curriculum leading to a certificate or title.